spantaleev/sftpman-gtk/README.rst

 Post-installation tips
 ----------------------

-If the SSH keys that you'll use for authentication are password-protected (as they should be) and you want the GUI Application to prompt you for a password, you may need to install the `openssh-askpass` package (or whatever it's called) for your distribution.
+If you're authenticating using passwords or password-protected SSH keys and you want the GUI Application to prompt you for those passwords, you may need to install the `openssh-askpass` package (or whatever it's called) for your distribution.
 Some distributions have that installed by default.